-- IFRS 16 Leases (but only for those local authorities that have decided to adopt IFRS 16 in the 2022/23 year). - Annual Improvements to IFRS Standards 2018-2020.
-The annual IFRS improvement programme notes 4 changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - o IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material - O IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.
+- Annual Improvements to IFRS Standards 2018-2020.
+The annual IFRS improvement programme notes 4 changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - o IAS 37 (Onerous contracts) clarifies the intention of the standard - O IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.
 None of the matters covered in the annual improvements are dealt with in detail in the 2022/23 Code.
 During the consultation process on the 2022/23 Code CIPFA/LASAAC did not envisage them having a significant effect on local authority financial statements. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16